 The integrity of our herd is maintained through accurate production records.
 Our proven cattle produce quality heifers and bull prospects that are available for sale each year.
 We also keep one or two of the most colorful calves from dams with the best horns to be trophy steer prospects for the front pasture.
 The majority of our production, unless otherwise spoken for or reserved for replacements, is destined to become nutritious, low-fat beef.
 Texas Longhorn beef is preferred by health-conscious and discerning consumers because it ranks highest or near the top in sensory panels for taste and tenderness compared to other certified branded beef, marbles predominately to the choice grade, yet has the fat and cholesterol content of the leanest of seafood or skinless poultry.
 For more information on our grassfed Certified Longhorn Beef, visit www.banderagrassland.com/.

-DWD Longhorns are registered with the Cattlemen's Texas Longhorn Registry and eligible for registration with the Texas Longhorn Breeders Association of America.
+DWD Longhorns are registered with the Cattlemen's Texas Longhorn Registry and eligible for registration with the International Texas Longhorn Association.
 Requests for photos and pricing of available stock may be made by telephone (830) 562-3650 or by email .
 Visitors to the ranch are welcome.
 DWD Longhorns operates on the Seco Valley Ranch in the Hill Country south of Tarpley, Texas.
 The ranch also offers guest cabin rental for birdwatchers and nature tourism.
 Please call or email for details.

 Debbie & Don W. Davis